antoinetteboyle/python-challenge/README.md

  ![PyPollAnalysis](Images/PyPollAnalysis.png)

 Code in the main Github repository is organised as follows:
+Final code has been saved to the Github repository python-challenge.
-Python-challenge folder contains a folder for both PyBank and PyPoll.
+Python-challenge folder contains a folder for PyBank and PyPoll.
-Both PyBank and PyPoll contain a main.py for the code.
-I have renamed the code in each main.py to mainpybank.py and mainpypoll.py.
+Folders PyBank and PyPoll each contain the main code to mainpybank.py and mainpypoll.py and a Resources folder.
-I've used VS Code to write my programs.
-An analysis folder is located in each folder of PyBank and PyPoll.
-This analysis folder contains the output of my program.
+The analysis folder is located in each folder of PyBank and PyPoll which contains the printed output.
+VS Code was utilzed to write the python script.
 I have created a git ignore on my resources folder due to the size of the data used.